 Fall – Apply a double-rate fertilizer to promote winter hardiness, and apply a broadleaf weed control.

-Additional services include: Seeding and Aeration, Power Raking, Lime, Grub Control, Tick Control Programs, Fungicide Programs, Nutsedge Control, Post Crabgrass Control, Driveway Spraying, Insect and Mosquito Control, Geese Control, Deer Repellent, Ornamental Tree and Shrub Care Programs including a Dormant Oil Program, Root Zone Fertilization Program, Insect and Disease Program, and Winter Burn Prevention.
+Additional services include: Seeding and Aeration, Power Raking, Lime, Grub Control, Tick Control Programs, Fungicide Programs, Nutsedge Control, Post Crabgrass Control, Driveway Spraying, Insect Control, Geese Control, Deer Repellent, Ornamental Tree and Shrub Care Programs including a Dormant Oil Program, Root Zone Fertilization Program, Insect and Disease Program, and Winter Burn Prevention.
 We also offer Organic Programs for Lawn, Tick and Ornamental Tree and Shrub Care.

 Fertilizer is the key to helping achieve a healthy lawn with vigorous plant growth and development that is green and strong enough to withstand the stresses of the seasons.
 Hiring a professional lawn care company, with the proper education, licensing and knowledge of the types of fertilizer your lawn needs, applied at the proper time and rate throughout the year, is a smart decision.
 Tuff Lawn wishes to partner with you so that you may have a healthy, beautiful lawn to enjoy for years to come.